vectorgrp/XCPlite/README.md

 XCPlite extends XCP use cases beyond traditional embedded microcontrollers to **modern multicore microprocessors** and SoCs running POSIX-compliant operating systems (Linux, QNX) or real-time operating systems (RTOS) such as ThreadX.

-Designed exclusively for **Ethernet transport** (TCP/UDP with jumbo frames), XCPlite solves the challenges of measurement and calibration in systems with true parallelism and multithreading:
+Designed exclusively for the **XCP on Ethernet Transport Layer** (TCP/UDP with jumbo frames), XCPlite solves the challenges of measurement and calibration in systems with true parallelism and multithreading:

 - **Thread-safe & lock-free** - Consistent data acquisition and parameter modification across multiple cores
 - **Memory-safe** - Measure and calibrate variables in any storage location: stack, heap, thread-local, and global